 Full-cost-of-eviction-notice

-Beyond the eviction notice, the process of eviction depends on the tenant, the situation, and how your local court system handles these cases.
-You should know what can change the cost and how to prepare for it.
+Beyond the eviction notice, the true cost of an eviction depends on the tenant, the situation, and how your local court system handles these cases.
+Understanding these factors is key to knowing the full answer to how much for an eviction notice and the entire process.

 Uncontested vs. Contested Evictions